ucsc/events-calendar/docs/add-calendar-widget-to-wordpress-page.md

 title: Add a Calendar to a WordPress Page
 ---

 Once you [create an Events Calendar widget](create-events-calendar-widget.md), you'll want to embed it into your site.
-Many UC Santa Cruz websites use the [WordPress](https://wordpress.org/) platform, which uses [block-based content editing](https://wordpress.org/documentation/article/wordpress-block-editor/).
+Many UC Santa Cruz websites use the [WordPress](https://wordpress.org/) platform, which employs [block-based content editing](https://wordpress.org/documentation/article/wordpress-block-editor/).
 Follow these instructions for embedding a calendar into your WordPress site.

 In your WordPress site's Page or Post editor, use the block editor to add the **Custom HTML** block to the area of your page where you want the Events Calendar widget to show.